History and Programs

 From January 2000 to August 2025, Articulture has served Twin Cities communities in the following ways:

-- By providing accessible and high quality arts education to over 135,000 children and teens, as well over 28,000 adults,
+- By providing accessible and high quality arts education to over 28,000 adults, in the form of classes, workshops, and Art & Healing programs.

 - By delivering artist residencies in metro art schools, and afterschool programs with Minneapolis Public Schools,